- Population: 6,545,502

-According to the Constitution, the State Government is republican and a representative democracy, independent, free, and sovereign.
-Moreover, it has established the principle of division of powers and its normative hierarchy contemplates the Constitution as the supreme basis of the entire legal system.
+In accordance with the Constitution, Nicaragua is a democratic and representative, independent, free and sovereign Republic.
+In addition, establishes the principle of division of powers and its normative hierarchy considers the Constitution as the supreme basis of the entirely legal system.
 Laws, treaties, decrees, etc. that oppose or alter its provisions, have no value.

 Figure 1: Religious Freedom – Main legal framework